zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     first we need to perform some user role management on the server for those swimlanes we configured earlier.
-At the extreme left of your model, remember the two roles that you named: *Store Manager* and *Regional Manager*?.
+At the extreme left of your model, remember the two roles that you named: *Store Manager* and *Regional Manager*?
 Recall that they form two rows across the model called swimlanes.
 The store manager can perform the activities in their swimlane (Submit Request and Resubmit) and the regional manager can perform their swimlane activities (Approve Request and Create